With mixed NFC support across the Android ecosystem we break down which devices support the technology.

 Essential’s 2017 smartphone, PH-1 comes with an NFC chip, Android Pay and Beam.

 In any given year, Nokia has mixed which of its models carry NFC and which don’t.
 The 1, 2, 2.1, and 6.1 + do not have NFC.
 The Nokia 3, 5, 5.1, 6, 7 Plus, 8, 8 Sirocco, 9 PureView and 6.1 all have NFC.
 Nokia’s 3.1 model is an exception, as only those in the APAC (Asia, Pacific, and Japan) and EMEA (Europe, Middle East and Africa) regions had NFC.

-All Sony smartphones from 2017 to 2018 support NFC and so have Android Pay and Beam.
+All Sony smartphones from 2017 and on support NFC and so have Android Pay and Beam.

 Finally, most HTC smartphones from 2015 to 2019 have been equipped with NFC functionality.
 The exceptions are the 2017 HTC One X10 and Desire 12/12+ which do not have NFC, and 2014 HTC One (M8) which came equipped with an NFC chip depending on the region.

 It is clear there has been a lot of variability amongst phone manufacturers when it comes to the decision of including NFC.
 Looking to the future, the hope is that NFC can become an integral and lasting component of phones across the board, enabling customers even greater utility of their mobile devices.